julianlam/feps/fep/888d/fep-888d.md

 Refer to [LD-TERM-DFN] for additional guidance on defining terms within JSON-LD.

-A sidecar asset within the FEP's directory may be used to provide additional documentation for the term.
+A folder within the FEP's directory should be used to provide additional documentation for the term, such as ontology or schema definitions via JSON-LD, RDF/XML, and/or Turtle.

 #### Example using fragment identifiers